glow-gh/daa/1_3_markdown.md

 rank: 3
 ---
 # Markdown
-This module will introduce you to [Markdown](https://daringfireball.net/projects/markdown/), a markup language that will allow you to create simple, yet powerful notepads, documents, and webpages.
+This and the following module (see [1.4 Markdown](./1_4_markdown.md)) will introduce you to [Markdown](https://daringfireball.net/projects/markdown/), a markup language that will allow you to create simple, yet powerful notepads, documents, and webpages.
 In addition, you will learn how to create, commit and publish [Markdown](https://daringfireball.net/projects/markdown/) documents to the web using [GitHub Pages](https://pages.github.com).

 ## Introduction
 [Markdown](https://daringfireball.net/projects/markdown/) is a lightweight markup language for creating formatted text for online use.
 A [Markdown]([Markdown](https://daringfireball.net/projects/markdown/)) file can also be used as a very powerful notepad to keep track of workflows, files and links.
 Markdown files can also be made to build individual pages to a public webpage, for example by using [GitHub Pages](https://pages.github.com) to publish Markdown files from a [GitHub](github.com) repository.